 Beef Tallow: Not Just Any Fat

-Another notable monounsaturated fat that is present in high amounts in beef tallow is palmitoleic acid, which is highly antiviral and antibacterial.
+Besides CLA, another notable fat that is present in high amounts in beef tallow is palmitoleic acid, which is highly anti-viral and anti-bacterial.
 So fire up those healthy french fries on your stovetop using beef tallow.
-With flu season coming on, consumption of plenty of beef tallow will serve to help keep you well in the coming cold months.
+During flu season, consumption of plenty of beef tallow will help keep you well.

-Please note that tallow is solid at room temperature and keeps well in the pantry, but I choose to refrigerate as this is my personal preference.
-In my experience, rendered beef tallow will keep many, many months in the refrigerator.
+Please note that tallow is solid at room temperature and keeps well in the pantry.
+However, I choose to refrigerate as this is my personal preference here in hot, humid Florida.
+In my experience, rendered beef tallow will keep many months – even years – in the refrigerator.

 Sarah, The Healthy Home Economist